tfiers/sharp/README.md

 ```
 process.

-Sharp provides a utility script to automatically start workers on different
+Sharp provides a utility script, "`sharp slurm`", to automatically start
-nodes when the computing cluster is managed by [SLURM](https://slurm.schedmd.com/overview.html):
+workers on different nodes, if [SLURM](https://slurm.schedmd.com/overview.html)
+is used to manage jobs on the computing cluster:
 ```bash
 $ sharp slurm ~/my-sharp-cfg --nodes=2
 ```
+This:
+1. submits a well-behaved Slurm job that runs "`sharp worker ~/my-sharp-cfg`" on
+    two cluster nodes;
+2. shows the Slurm job queue and job details.